hiulit/RetroPie-Fun-Facts-Splashscreens/README.md

 For now, the best way to use the splashscreen created by this script is to use the `Choose Own Splashscreen` option under the **Splashscreen Menu** in **RetroPie settings**.
 See the [Splashscreen wiki](https://github.com/retropie/retropie-setup/wiki/splashscreen).

+**This script is to be used with RetroPie in a Raspberry Pi (because splashscreens only work with the Raspberry Pi)**

 ## Instalation

 ```